List of Neighbours characters introduced in 2025: Fallon Morell

 Fallon watches Sebastian kiss Krista before turning up at her apartment unannounced, and Krista insists she move in.
 She meets Sebastian at Grease Monkeys, who explains that he loved Krista while they were together.
 Taye Obasi (Lakota Johnson) befriends Fallon and they drink together at the Waterhole.
 Fallon gets to know Krista's fiancé Leo.
 Krista and Leo hire Fallon as their wedding planner and she offers to help Leo and Byron Stone (Xavier Molyneux) with setting up the Yorokobi winery for a wedding.
 Fallon continues to be distant from Krista and is concerned she is keeping secrets from Leo.
 She confides her worries in Taye, who convinces her to keep Krista's secret to her own advantage.
 Fallon is happy when Krista reveals the truth about Sebastian and convinces her to tell Leo.
 Krista fails to tell Leo, so Fallon intervenes and reveals the truth, pretending that she thought Leo already knew.
 Fallon continues to question Leo after he decides to continue planning his wedding.
 Fallon is shocked when Taye gets a job working for Krista at the Piano Bar and asks him to keep her secrets.
 Taye picks up that Fallon has feelings for Leo, which she abruptly denies.
-Taye later asks Fallon if she can get a loan of Krista for him in order to pay an expensive piano bar performer, and when she says she can't, he threatens reveal all to Krista, so she reluctantly agrees.
+Taye later asks Fallon if she can get a loan of Krista for him to pay an expensive piano bar performer, and when she says she can't, he threatens reveal all to Krista, so she reluctantly agrees.

 Krista borrows Fallon's wedding dress without asking and spills wine on it.
 Fallon argues with Krista and reveals to Leo about the significance of the dress.
 Taye apologises to Fallon and she reveals her resentment towards Krista.
 Fallon's romantic feeling for Leo continue to grow and she tells Taye she plans on causing trouble.
 She then reveals Sebastian is returning to Erinsborough.